WalletScrutiny/WalletScrutinyCom/_posts/2019-10-25-coinbasewallet.md

 ---
 title: "Coinbase Wallet — Crypto Wallet & DApp Browser"
-excerpt: "Coinbase Wallet — Crypto Wallet & DApp Browser certainly sounds a lot like this other Coinbase wallet we reviewed"
+excerpt: "certainly sounds a lot like this other Coinbase wallet we reviewed"

 wallet: true
 users: 100000